-This exception for platform-mounted or portable lifts allows use of a "mechanical, electrical, or other system" in lieu of an interlock system, to ensure that the car does not move while the lift is in use.
-This provision is intended to cover situations in which the lift is not electrically or mechanically connected to the vehicle.
+This exception for platform-mounted or portable lifts allows the use of a "mechanical, electrical, or other system" in lieu of an interlock system, to ensure that the car does not move while the lift is in use.
 Under this exception, devices may be installed that do not function as an interlock but, at a minimum, as a warning that a lift is in use or that a door is open.
 Some mechanical or electrical device must be provided in addition to any operational methods in order to limit the possibility of human error.
 This provision is written as a performance requirement so that transit operators and manufacturers have as much flexibility as possible in providing such a system.
-If this requirement cannot be met, operators can develop and propose alternative methods under the procedures for equivalent facilitation.
+If this requirement cannot be met, operators can develop and prop ose alternative methods under the procedures for equivalent facilitation.

 (3) Emergency operation.
-The lift shall incorporate an emergency method of deploying, lowering to ground level with a lift occupant, and raising and stowing the empty lift if the power to the lift fails.
+The lift shall incorporate an emergency method of deploying, low ering to ground or platform level with a lift occupant, and raising and stowing the empty lift if the power to the lift fails.
 No emergency method, manual or otherwise, shall be capable of being operated in a manner that could be hazardous to the lift occupant or to the operator when operated according to manufacturer's instructions, and shall not permit the platform to be stowed or folded when occupied, unless the lift is a rotary lift intended to be stowed while occupied.

 This provision is intended to allow persons who need the lift to deboard if the lift power fails.
 Typically, this operation is performed by a hand operated crank or pump, although some devices incorporate a back-up power system.
 The emergency system is only intended to allow the lift to be deployed and lowered to platform level with an occupant, not to allow the passenger to board.
 Whatever method is used for emergency operation, it must continue to operate safely, when operated according to manufacturer's instructions.
-Notw ithstanding the cautionary note about manufacturer's instructions, the emergency system must not permit the lift to be stowed or folded when occupied.
+The emergency system must not permit the lift to be stowed or folded when occupied.
 This could be accomplished with a pressure valve in the hand pump system which would not allow sufficient pressure to fold a lift platform which had some specific weight on it.
-Also, providing two separate control systems, one for raising and lowering and one for stow ing, which required a hand lever, for example, to be removed from one valve and placed in another, could provide safety.
-This could be especially effective if the stowage control access point were physically blocked by a lift occupant.
+Another possible way to comply with this provision is to provide two separate pump control systems, one for raising and lowering and one for stowing, which require a hand lever to be removed from one valve and placed in another to allow operation.
+This could be especially effective if the stow age control access point were physically blocked by a lift occupant.
 (4) Power or equipment failure.
-Lift platforms stowed in a vertical position, and deployed platforms when occupied, shall have provisions to prevent their deploying, falling, or folding any faster than 12 inches/second or their dropping of an occupant in the event of a single failure of any load carrying component.
+Platforms stowed in a vertical position, and deployed platforms when occupied, shall have provisions to prevent their deploying, falling, or folding any faster than 12 inches/second or their dropping of an occupant in the event of a single failure of any load carrying component.